17 Spectacular places to visit in Malaga (beyond beaches)

 Believe it or not, but the walls which you can see today once had 110 main towers and also other small towers.
 The two sets of walls protected the inside and outside citadel.
 These days you can see only some of the remaining towers.

 When exploring the Alcazaba you will see gorgeous Arabic architecture, beautiful floral patios and courtyards with fountains and orange trees.
 There are also partly restored buildings and a small archaeological museum showcasing Moorish pottery and ceramics.
-The Alcazaba’s terraced garden courtyards with decorative pools offers some of the best views in Malaga.
+The Alcazaba’s terraced garden courtyards with decorative pools offers some of the best city views.

 Alcazaba’s various viewpoints offer beautiful views of the city.